ADD CONDITION

 Warnings and Precautions

-External use only is indicated for this product.
-It is imperative that this formulation not be used in conjunction with other topical pain relievers, as this may increase the risk of adverse effects.
-Additionally, the application of this product alongside heating pads or other heating devices is contraindicated, as it may lead to excessive skin irritation or burns.
+This product is intended for external use only.
+Healthcare professionals should advise patients to avoid using this product in conjunction with other topical pain relievers, as this may increase the risk of adverse effects.
+Additionally, the use of heating pads or other heating devices while using this product is contraindicated, as it may exacerbate skin irritation or lead to burns.

-Patients are instructed to discontinue use and consult a healthcare provider if their condition worsens, if symptoms persist for more than 7 days, or if symptoms resolve and then recur within a few days.
-In the event of accidental ingestion, immediate medical assistance should be sought, or the Poison Control Center contacted at 1-800-222-1222.
+Patients are advised to discontinue use and consult a healthcare professional if their condition worsens, if symptoms persist for more than 7 days, or if symptoms resolve and then recur within a few days.
+In the event of accidental ingestion, immediate medical assistance should be sought, or the Poison Control Center should be contacted at 1-800-222-1222.

 Side Effects